legendu-net/blog/misc/content/2020-01-05-tips-for-training-deep-neural-networks.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## Terminology

+1 Epoch = 1 Forward pass + 1 Backward pass for ALL training samples.
+Batch Size = Number of training samples in 1 Forward/1 Backward pass.
+(With increase in Batch size, required memory space increases.)
+Number of iterations = Number of passes i.e. 1 Pass = 1 Forward pass + 1 Backward pass (Forward pass and Backward pass are not counted differently.)

+In neural networks generally, an epoch is a single pass through the full training set.
+You don't just run through the training set once, it can take thousands of epochs for your backpropagation algorithm to converge on a combination of weights with an acceptable level of accuracy.
+Remember gradient descent only changes the weights by a small amount in the direction of improvement, so backpropagation can't get there by running through the training examples just once.

 https://mp.weixin.qq.com/s?__biz=MzUxNjcxMjQxNg==&mid=2247488694&idx=1&sn=167b8b9897165d3dcb285ffd12ff7aef&scene=21#wechat_redirect